RLadies-Saudi/TODO/README.md

 [![CC BY 4.0][cc-by-shield]][cc-by]

-In this repository, we document the steps and TODO list/suggestions for RLadies Chapter in Saudi Arabia (Dammam)
+In this repository, we document the steps and TODO list/suggestions for RLadies Chapter in Saudi Arabia (Dammam).

+Some materials are avaialble on [Google Drive](https://drive.google.com/drive/folders/1lTsYgL7kiyupsUHSIxFn9GXMjaAsnyg1?usp=sharing).

 #### TODO
 - Build a background for Zoom